ahmeterenyasar/minishell/README.md

 🔴 heredoc -> ctrl+c (signals suan duzeldi ama function not-allowed fix it) 🔴 after ctrl+c in heredoc the extra new line problem.
-    -> [slack msg] can be solved by deploying another state for the global var whether we are in heredoc or not
+    -> [slack msg] can be solved by deploying another state for the global var whether we are in heredoc or not 🟡 $? values must be checked
+🟡 detailed valgrind tests needed
+🟡 debugger functions needs to be cleaned
+🟡 divide into norm rules

 ✅ Test  62: ❌ cat <"./test_files/file name with spaces"
 ✅ Test  83: ❌ echo hi >         ./outfiles/outfile01 bye